 Real-world analogues of age inheritance could be poorly bleached grains, an effect that in many cases has been attributed to a transport process that exposes those grains to direct sunlight only randomly and for brief time intervals.
-Examples of such processes would be bedload or near bed transport in turbulent rivers or dislocation as are near bed fluvial transport, rapid mass wasting processes or rapid transport by and soil erosion (Fuchs and Owen, 2008; Fuchs et al., 2010).
-Typically, such specific

-- 585 transport processes tend to focus also the grain-size distribution of the material they carry (Weltje, 1997; Vandenberghe, 2013).
-Hence, this problem fulfils_fulfills the preconditions for end-member modelling analysis in a particular way.
+Examples of such processes are near bed fluvial transport, rapid mass wasting and soil erosion (Fuchs and Owen, 2008; Fuchs et al., 2010).
+Typically, such specific transport processes tend to focus also the grain-size distribution of the material they carry (Weltje, 1997; Vandenberghe, 2013).
+Hence, this problem fulfills the preconditions for end-member modelling analysis in a particular way.
 The technique allows isolating the transport processes due to their characteristic grain-size distributions.
-The resulting end-member loadings information can then be used to adjust the sieve interval limits for subsequent age determination analyses, to the extent that other analytical operations permit this.
-Mineral grains of specific density other than quartz, such as zircon have a similar effect: - 590 the higher density will result in smaller grains transported at the same energy level of the transport medium.
+The resulting end-member information can then be used to adjust the sieve interval limits for subsequent age determination analyses, to the extent that other analytical operations permit this.
+Mineral grains of specific density other than quartz, such as zircon have a similar effect: the higher density will result in smaller grains transported at the same energy level of the transport medium.
 This in turn will cause a bimodal grain-size distribution (Fig. 7 a), which can be identified by EMMA and be accounted for by adjusted sieve intervals.
 Explicitly testing the potential to identify zircon contamination of OSL samples would be a further relevant and feasible application of sandbox, but is beyond the scope of this study.

-We found that straightforward application of good practice, isolating the typically utilised coarse grain or fine grain fractions

-- 595 for luminescence dating, can lead to two very different age estimates between the for the different fractions.
-Unfortunately, in principle, it is not possible to tell which of the two is more correct than the other apart from the fact that in our example, one of the age-depth relationships was stratigraphically consistent, whereas the other was not.
+We found that straightforward application of good practice, isolating the typically utilised coarse grain or fine grain fractions for luminescence dating, can lead to two very different age estimates for the different fractions.
+Unfortunately, in principle, it is not possible to tell which of the two is more correct than the other - apart from the fact that in our example, one of the age-depth relationships was stratigraphically consistent, whereas the other was not.
 This inability to identify the "correct" solution is due to the phenomenon of multiplicity: different mechanisms leading to the same, equivocal result.
-The two-grain size fractions are subject to different microdosimetric effects, and sample preparation work flows, both being - 600 potential causes of differences in the resulting depositional age estimates (e.g., Fuchs and Lomax, 2019).
+The two-grain size fractions are subject to different microdosimetric effects, and sample preparation work flows, both being potential causes of differences in the resulting depositional age estimates (e.g., Fuchs and Lomax, 2019).
 In addition, the two grain-size fractions are also subject to different transport processes and depositional circumstances.
 These two classes of effects, methodological and transport dynamics, can affect the resulting age estimates in a cumulative and counteracting way.
-Hence, to at least account for the transport class of effects, we recommend applying EMMA before deciding on the grain-size fraction to use for subsequent age determination workflows.
-This approach does not only quantify the number and grain-size - 605 characteristics of the populations inherent to a set of samples but it also allows adjusting the grain-size fractions for age determination to ideally avoid overlapping of end-members.
-In other words, the sample preparation process isolates only grains that belong to the same transport regime
+Hence, to at least account for the transport class of effects, we recommend applying EMMA before deciding on the grain-size fraction for subsequent age determination workflows.
+This approach does not only quantify the number and grain-size characteristics of the populations inherent to a set of samples but it also allows adjusting the grain-size fractions for age determination to ideally avoid overlapping of end-members.